matt4tch/UniConnect/README.md

 -	Give directions to user by using Google Maps API

 1) How to obtain client's device location with higher accuracy, user2 client's device
-2)
+2) How to interact between two user's devices
+3) How to store data
+- user information (username, password)
+5) Codes represented by a 6 digit code (given to one user that seeks to add another)
-3) Front end frameworks to use?
+6) Front end frameworks to use?
+7)